WSGR logoWSGR logo

 • Riskin v.
 Burns (Del.
 Ch.) – Represented UPMC and its affiliates and officers in litigation challenging preferred stock issuances to UPMC; successfully obtained dismissal of various direct and derivative claims

 • In re TrueCar, Inc. Stockholder Derivative Litigation (Del.
-Ch.) – Represented TrueCar and members of its board of directors in multi-district litigation challenging secondary offering following earnings loss; successfully obtained dismissal of derivative suits
+Ch.) – Represented TrueCar and its board in multi-district litigation challenging secondary offering following earnings loss; successfully obtained dismissal of derivative suits

 • Neurvana Medical, LLC v.
 Balt USA, LLC (Del.
 Ch.) – Represented Balt USA and its affiliates in action asserting post-closing claims in connection with Balt’s purchase of assets from Neurvana; successfully obtained dismissal of all claims